|

 The basic idea of vibrational hyperspectral imaging is to derive for each individual [x,y] pixel spectrum of a given

-HSI one single value which can be color scaled and plotted as a function of its spatial [x,y]
+HSI a single value that can be color scaled and plotted as a function of its spatial [x,y]

 coordinate.
-In the most simple case of so-called chemical imaging, the resulting pseudo-color image depicts the spatial variation of
+In the simplest case of so-called chemical imaging, the resulting pseudo-color image represents the spatial

-frequency of a given vibrational band is color-encoded and plotted against the spectra pixel coordinates.
-Such univariate imaging methods permit
+band half-width, or frequency of a given vibrational band is color-coded and plotted against spectral pixel coordinates.
+Such univariate

-visualization of spatial distribution pattern of functional groups, or specific chemical substances and are extensively applied not only in
+imaging methods allow visualization of spatial distribution patterns of functional groups or specific chemical substances and are widely

-biomedical applications of hyperspectral imaging, but also in remote sensing and related areas of research.
+used not only in biomedical applications of hyperspectral imaging, but also in remote sensing and related research areas.

-The CytoSpec software allows creating chemical images by means of a number of different univariate HSI
+The CytoSpec software allows creating chemical images to be generated using a number of different univariate

-methods.
-For example, imaging based on absorbance or transmittance values, integrated absorption values, Raman intensities, and intensity ratios
+HSI methods.
+For example, imaging based on absorbance or transmittance values, integrated absorbance values, Raman intensities, and

-thereof, can be carried by using the function Chemical imaging.
+intensity ratios thereof, can be performed using the function Chemical imaging.

-Furthermore, CytoSpec offers the opportunity of re-assembling so-called
+Furthermore, CytoSpec offers the possibility to re-assemble so-called

 Frequency images.
-In frequency imaging, the maximum position of specific bands are automatically determined.
+In frequency imaging, the maximum position of specific bands is automatically determined.
 Frequency images are then

 re-assembled by color coding the band positions, i.e. frequency, wavelength, or wavenumber values and plotting them against the [x,y] pixel

 coordinates.
-A related strategy allows producing uni-variate pseudo color displays from half-widths of selected IR, or Raman bands, see
+A related strategy allows creation of uni-variate pseudo color displays from half-widths of selected IR, or Raman bands, see

-A second group of hyperspectral imaging methods relies on multivariate methods of spectral data analysis.
-Cluster imaging, for example, performs
+A second group of hyperspectral imaging techniques relies on multivariate methods of spectral data analysis.
+Cluster imaging, for example, first

-first a cluster analysis (hierarchical clustering, k-means, fuzzy C-means) by using the complete set of pixel spectra as input.
-In this way, cluster
+performs a cluster analysis (hierarchical clustering, k-means, fuzzy C-means) by using the complete set of pixel spectra as input.
+In this way,

-membership functions are determined for each individual pixel spectrum of the HSI .
-Recombination of these
+cluster membership functions are determined for each individual pixel spectrum of the HSI .
+Recombination

-functions with the [x,y] spatial information is then employed to produce false color displays, either as multicolor segmentation maps, or as single
+of these functions with the [x,y] spatial information is then used to produce false color displays, either as multicolor segmentation maps, or

-component cluster membership displays.
-The current version of CytoSpec (v.2.00.07) offers ten different methods of multivariate hyperspectral spectral
+as single component cluster membership displays.
+The current version of CytoSpec (v.2.00.07) offers ten different methods of multivariate

 Principal Component Analysis (PCA) imaging